convto/bit/README.md

 For example, a byte represented by the hexadecimal number `ff` would be encoded as `1111111111` .

 ## Why is this necessary?
-Go does not (as far as I can tell) have the ability to output raw byte sequences as bit strings.
+Go does not (as far as I can tell) have the flexibility to output raw byte sequences as bit strings.
 This can be a problem in log output when, for example, parsing a binary message fails.

 Bit output with padding like `fmt.Sprintf("%08b", buf)` is close,